Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 python lenet_test.py ./9.png
 # Output：prediction: 9
 ```
-The above command will using the training model we just saved to predicting the content of "9.png" or we can download our [ prepared image](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/quick_start/mnist_raw_images.zip)to verify their training model prediction result.
+The above command will use the training model we just saved to predict the content of file "9.png".
+We can also download and verify more from [prepared images](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/quick_start/mnist_raw_images.zip).

-## MNIST dataset introdaction
+## MNIST dataset introduction

-MNIST is a handwritten number database which including training set and testing set.Training set include 60000 pictures and the corresponding label.Yann LeCun and etc... has normalise the image size and pack them to binary file for download.http://yann.lecun.com/exdb/mnist/
+MNIST is a handwritten digits database including training set and testing set.
+Training set includes 60000 pictures and the corresponding label.
+Yann LeCun and others have normalized all the images and packed them into a single binary file for downloading. http://yann.lecun.com/exdb/mnist/

 ## Define training model

-In oneflow.nn and oneflow.layers, provide the operator to used to construct the model.
+Modules `oneflow.nn` and `oneflow.layers` provide the operators to construct the model.

 ```python
 def lenet(data, train=False):